anupk-adda/sparkInc/README.md

-# Spark Camp training materials.
+# Spark Incubation  Program materials.

 This project holds the resources used for Spark Camp and other related training events.
 The contents are as follows: